Soi Pratuchai

-Soi Pratuchai is closed since 1 April 2019.
-All the buildings will be destroyed and some bars will relocate in the vicinity, while others have closed down permanently.
+Soi Pratuchai was closed since 1 April 2019 with its land plots being bought.
+Some bars has relocated in the vicinity of Patpong, while others have closed down permanently.
+The site of Soi Pratuchai has since been occupied by Chula Culture, a 32-storied condominium developed by Ananda Development set to complete in 2025.

 Location and layout

-Soi Pratuchai consists of a "7"-shaped walkway running between Surawong Road and Rama IV Road.
+Soi Pratuchai consisted of a "7"-shaped walkway running between Surawong Road and Rama IV Road.
 Soi Pratuchai is within walking distance from the BTS Skytrain Silom Line's Sala Daeng Station, and MRT Blue Line's Si Lom Station.

-From south to north, it has a lot of gay bars, restaurants, cafés and salons:
+It was a dead-ended alleyway and thus less car traffic in comparison to other gay districts in broader Patpong.